aiekick/Lumo/Plugins/Readme.md

 Theses plugins are private

-but will not affect the sucsessfull compilation of Lumo
+but will not affect the successfull compilation of Lumo

 # Free Plugins